Edward Olivares Player Props: Royals vs. Blue Jays

 - Olivares hit .286 with eight doubles, four home runs and 10 walks.

-- In 13 of 53 games last year (24.5%), Olivares picked up an RBI, including two games with two or more RBIs.
+- Olivares drove in a run in 13 of 53 games last season (24.5%), including two games with multiple RBIs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.